varunneal/varunneal.github.io/content/Essays/Muon in Modded NanoGPT.md

 Note that the above technique estimates variance for the $i$th strongest spectral component, whose direction will fluctuate over subsequent steps.
 Future work might account for this fluctuation, or find alternative ways to estimate spectral noise.

-The particular variant of Adaptive Muon that is adopted in Modded NanoGPT, *NorNuon*, maintains the Frobenius norm of the update after dividing by variance [^normuon].
+The particular variant of Adaptive Muon that is adopted in Modded NanoGPT, *NorMuon*, maintains the Frobenius norm of the update after dividing by variance [^normuon].
 Whether we track variance columnwise or rowwise is determined by which of the parameter's dimensions is larger.

 %% 1D (or even scalar) variance factor  [^normuon] [^adamuon] [^adago] [^frans] .
 There are quite a few reasons for this, including that